Al Barlick: Later career

 In 1961, the Sporting News polled managers and coaches to determine the best umpires in the major leagues.
 Barlick was voted as the most respected umpire in the National League, as well as the best caller of balls and strikes, best on the bases, best knowledge of rules, best at being in the right position and most serious-minded.
 Barlick stated that the poll was a disgrace due to the lack of qualifications of the writers and the nature of the categories, which included "most sarcastic", "hardest to talk to", "biggest grandstander", and "worst pop-off".

 In 1963, the league instructed umpires to crack down on balks by pitchers.
 A few weeks after ejecting pitcher Bob Shaw due to an argument about balks, Barlick called Fred Fleig, the secretary of the National League, and said, “I'm fed up with the whole thing and I am going to quit and go home.”
 On June 17, 1963, Giles announced that there had been a "misunderstanding" and that Barlick would relax at his home for a few days before rejoining his umpire crew.

-After the 1963 season, Barlick took a job as a public relations representative at Springfield's Water, Light and Power Department.
+After the 1963 season, Barlick took a job as a public relations representative at Springfield's City Water, Light & Power utility.
 However, he returned as an umpire for the 1964 season.
 Barlick's crew worked the first game at the Houston Astrodome in 1965.
 In 1966, Barlick missed nine games after his mother, Louise, died in Springfield.
 He missed the last two weeks of the 1966 season due to high blood pressure.
 After the 1968 season, Barlick accompanied the St. Louis Cardinals on a five-week tour of Japan.
 In 1969, Barlick was the crew chief for the first-ever National League Championship Series.
-In 1970, he umpired the final game at Forbes Field, as well as the first game at Riverfront Stadium.
+In late 1970, he umpired the final game at Forbes Field in Pittsburgh as well as the first game at Riverfront Stadium in Cincinnati.

 In 1971, Barlick was awarded the Umpire of the Year Award at the Al Somers Umpire School, which was based on a poll of other MLB umpires.
 He stated that the award was "very special," and that it was "a true, honorable, sincere award because it is given to an umpire by umpires."
 The 1971 season was Barlick's final year of umpiring, and he skipped the final series of the season at the advice of his fellow umpires.
-Barlick retired with seven All-Star Game appearances (1942, 1949, 1952, 1955, 1959, 1966, 1970), as well as seven World Series (1946, 1950, 1951, 1954, 1958, 1962, 1967).
+Barlick retired with seven All-Star Game appearances (1942, 1949, 1952, 1955, 1959, 1966, 1970) as well as seven World Series (1946, 1950, 1951, 1954, 1958, 1962, 1967).

 Barlick had been known for his very loud calls behind home plate.
 Subsequent MLB officials, including Dusty Boggess and Dutch Rennert, said that they tried to imitate him when they became umpires.